 I Call Bullshit

 A part of me has a burning desire to call bullshit on this Southern love of eccentricity.
 Mostly because, in my experience, it kind of is.
+Bullshit, I mean.
 With my Attention-Deficit/Hyperactivity Disorder and Autism Spectrum Disorder, I embody the very eccentricity that Southerners claim to love.
-But all to often, I haven’t felt that it.
+But all too often, I haven’t felt that love.
 I think that’s because “eccentric” is really the same thing as “different” and being different in the South doesn’t always go over all that well.
 Usually, it’s like being different in middle school, aka, not a good thing.
 And, by “not a good thing”, I mean, “fucking awful.”

 The Joys of Being Neurodivergent in the South